Lee Van Cleef

 - He lost the tip of his middle finger on his right hand while building a playhouse for his daughter.
 (Seen in a scene in The Good,the Bad and the Ugly).

 - He had an alcohol problem.

-- He said about himself: "Being born with a pair of beady eyes was the best thing that ever happened to me." (it's sometimes claimed that his eyes had different colors, a green one and a blue one, but while this can't ultimately be confirmed, his Navy ID reportedly states that his eye color is brown).
+- He said about himself: "Being born with a pair of beady eyes was the best thing that ever happened to me." (it's sometimes wrongly claimed that his eyes had different colors, a green one and a blue one, but in fact, and also according to his Navy ID, his eye color was brown).

 - thebad.net is a tribute page to Lee Van Cleef